• Skip to primary navigation

 • In a small saucepan add the vinegar, water, sugar, salt, mustard, mustard seeds, turmeric, black peppercorns, celery seed, and garlic.
 Set over high heat and bring to a simmer.
 Simmer for 5 minutes, or until the sugar and salt have fully dissolved.

-• Remove the saucepan from heat and let cool to room temperature.
+• Remove the saucepan from heat and let the vinegar mixture cool to room temperature.
 It can be placed in the refrigerator or freezer to cool more rapidly.

 • Layer your hard boiled eggs and onion slices in a large glass jar until full, then pour your cooled brine into the jar until everything is covered.
 Be sure to get garlic and seasonings into the jar with the brine, then discard any excess brine.